polterguy/polterguy.github.io/documentation/magic/index.md

 ![Your Magic dashboard](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/Aista-Magic-Cloud.jpeg)

-In addition the dashboard contains some key performance indicators and charts, showing you how often others are authenticating to your cloudlet, your last 10 log items, etc.
+In addition the dashboard contains some key performance indicators and charts, showing you how often others are authenticating to your cloudlet, your last 10 log items, etc. The first time you open your dashboard, you will see a YouTube that guides you through how to get started with Magic and Hyperlambda.
+We recommend that you watch this video to understand how to use Magic.

-## Magic dashboard components

 Your Magic dashboard contains the following components.

 * [Endpoint generator component](/documentation/magic/components/crudifier/backend/)
 * [Frontend generator component](/documentation/magic/components/crudifier/frontend/)